-If you catch it at the right angle, where I found myself sitting, inside the premises of Namdroling monastery, Bylakuppe, surrounded by the bright and cheerful company of Buddhists, among which many were the first generation Tibetan immigrants, it can give off something of the light of fairly-tale.
+If you catch it at the right angle, where I found myself sitting, inside the premises of Namdroling monastery, in Bylakuppe, surrounded by the bright and cheerful company of Buddhists, among which many were the first generation Tibetan immigrants, it can give off something of the light of a fairy-tale.

-Speaking of the fairy-tale, I remember, I was once told that one of the greatest miseries of human condition is that we are not always keen to give up on our fairy tales.
-We expect our lives to turn into something magical, something extraordinary from this moment and far-off from the world we know.
-We spend our lives cradling such hopes and in the end realise the truth, almost impatiently.
+Speaking of the fairy-tale, one of the greatest miseries of the human condition is that we are not always keen to give up on our fairy tales.
+We expect our lives to turn into something magical, something extraordinary from the moment we are currently living in.

 “We are like dogs barking at the injustice of the universe when our keeper goes out, to buy us some more food” William James

-Most of the people of the 21st century are found either making false promises to their future, or finding excuses to shroud the mistakes they had done in the past.
+Most of the people of the 21st century are found either making such false promises to their future.
 But the people here, as it seemed, were all dedicated to their present.
 They appeared to have no more interest in the projections of romanticism than in the delusions of cynicism.
 A Buddhist, if you speak to one, would talk not so much about good and evil (unlike many of us – in the charm of out self-satisfied life would otherwise do) as about ignorance and the knowledge of the self; so as not to waste time blaming people, but to look for ways about how to improve our own self.

 From the garden where I collected these thoughts, I could hear the sounds of chants and gongs from the temple.
 And right beside me, was my new friend, and yet another Tibetan loving his time in India (and when I say loving his time, I really mean it).